Skip to main content

 You won't be able to pay the application fee ahead of your in-person appointment if you're applying for the first time.
 Payment will be required at the time of your appointment, and credit cards are accepted.

 Some travel credit cards provide a statement credit as reimbursement for the TSA PreCheck application fee.
 Chase Sapphire Reserve is one of those cards.
-For an annual fee, cardmembers can receive a statement credit up to $100 every four years for a TSA PreCheck, Global Entry or NEXUS fee.
+Chase Sapphire Reserve provides a statement credit for Global Entry, TSA PreCheck or NEXUS.
+Visit the U.S. Customs and Border Protection (CBP) official website to compare the most current costs of these travel programs to make the best decision for you: https://www.cbp.gov/travel/trusted-traveler-programsOpens overlay.

 How does a TSA PreCheck interview work?